 Massagetae Tribe And Its Queen Tomyris Whose Victory Over Cyrus The Great Became A Legend

-A. Sutherland - AncientPages.com - In his great work “Histories”, Herodotus mentions an interesting historical event that took place in 529 BC when Cyrus the Great II, the Elder (about 590 - 529 BC) - King of Persia from the Achaemenid dynasty - died.
+A. Sutherland - AncientPages.com - In his great work "Histories," Herodotus mentions an interesting historical event in 529 BC when Cyrus the Great II, the Elder (about 590 - 529 BC) - King of Persia from the Achaemenid dynasty - died.

-Known from the records of Herodotus, the Massagetae crashed a huge army of Persians, then, they captured the king himself, put him to death, and publicly humiliated him.
+From the records of Herodotus, the Massagetae crashed a vast army of Persians, then they captured the king himself, put him to death, and publicly humiliated him.

-How did the incident so pathetic for the ruler of Persia Cyrus the Great happen?
+How did the pathetic incident for the ruler of Persia, Cyrus the Great happen?

 Who Were These Extraordinary, Brave Massageteans?